-Generally speaking, yes, but there are exceptions.
+DCF showed up at my house and started asking questions.
+Should I cooperate?Generally speaking, yes, but there are exceptions.
 In the optimal situation, DCF is simply investigating a situation to make sure that the children are safe.
 They need to meet with you, gather information, check out your home, maybe speak to the children, and possibly speak with neighbors, teacher, or friends.
 If the allegation is that a child has been seen unaccompanied near a swimming pool, you can expect that the investigator will be looking to see if you have locks on door leading to the pool, a fence around the perimeter, and whether you're allowing the child to be unattended.
 If the allegation is that your home is filthy and unhealthy, you can expect the investigator to want to see the rooms, check the cabinets, etc.

 Some people are of the opinion that if you have nothing to hide, then there's no reason not to cooperate.
 Others are of the opinion that the investigator shouldn't be putting their nose into your business, especially when you absolutely know for certain that the report made against you is false.